Wall Street Analyst Initiated Realty Income Corporation [O]. What else is Wall St. saying

 Exane BNP Paribas have made an estimate for Realty Income Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 17, 2023.
 The new note on the price target was released on January 09, 2023, representing the official price target for Realty Income Corporation stock.
 Previously, the target price had yet another raise to $61, while Mizuho analysts kept a Neutral rating on O stock.

-Realty Income Corporation [O] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.48.
-With this latest performance, O shares dropped by -1.52% in over the last four-week period, additionally sinking by -6.42% over the last 6 months – not to mention a rise of 0.06% in the past year of trading.
+Realty Income Corporation [O] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.95.
+With this latest performance, O shares dropped by -6.37% in over the last four-week period, additionally sinking by -8.53% over the last 6 months – not to mention a drop of -5.12% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for O. When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Realty Income Corporation go to 22.62%.